WormBase/names/README.md

 ### Setup client app
 Setup client app **either by [making a production build of the client app](#building-the-client-app) or running a client development server**, as show here:

+1. Ensure the back-end application is running and an API endpoint is available locally (see [below](#Run-the-application-locally))

-- First, ensure `client/package.json` has proxy configured to point at the backend API.
+2. Ensure `client/package.json` has proxy configured to point at the backend API, at the correct port (default 4010).

-- Then, run:
+3. Run:
 ```bash
 cd client/
 nvm use # optionally `nvm install` to install the latest compatible version of node.js
 npm install
 npm run start
 ```
-  - This will start service serving the client assets on port 3000, the server should be started with the `PORT` environment variable set to *4010*.
+  - This will start service serving the client assets on port 3000.

-- Finally, ensure the authentication callback URL at Google Cloud Console is configured to match the client development server configuration.
+4. Finally, ensure the authentication callback URL at [Google Cloud Console](https://console.developers.google.com/apis/credentials?project=wormbase-names-service&folder=&supportedpurview=project) is configured to match the client development server configuration.
+Under OAuth 2.0 Client IDs, click _"WormBase Names Service (Web)"_ and have a look at the _"Authorized JavaScript origins"_ section.

 Notes:
 - **Node.js and NPM***